jasongrimes/grimesit-mm/_pages/about.md

 It was a remarkably successful web business, so I did that a long time.

-Now I own [Grimes IT, LLC](https://grimesit.com), a software and DevOps consulting firm providing technical products and services and conducting original research and development.
+Now I own [Grimes IT, LLC](https://grimesit.com), a software and DevOps consulting firm providing technical products and services.
 I'm supported by a network of friends and seasoned experts in systems, design, development, and business, with whom I am proud to associate.

 I solve problems.
 I understand techology.